Travel.State.Gov > International Travel > Learn About Your Destination > Serbia International Travel Information

 Domestic Violence: U.S.-citizen victims of domestic violence may contact the Embassy for assistance.

 Tourism: The tourism industry is unevenly regulated, and safety inspections for equipment and facilities are not known to commonly occur.
-Hazardous areas/activities are not always identified with appropriate signage, and staff may not be trained or certified either by the host government or by recognized authorities in the field.
+Hazardous areas/activities are not always identified with appropriate signage, and staff may not be trained or certified either by the Serbian government or by recognized authorities in the field.
 In the event of an injury, appropriate medical treatment is typically available only in/near major cities.
 First responders have difficulty accessing areas outside of major cities and to provide urgent medical treatment.
 U.S. citizens are encouraged to purchase medical evacuation insurance.
-See our webpage for more information on insurance providers for overseas coverage.
+See our webpage for more information on insurance providers for overseas coverage

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
 Individuals establishing a business or practicing a profession that requires additional permits or licensing should seek information from the competent local authorities, prior to practicing or operating a business.